Jorellana90/progressportal/README.md

 + Cloned remote repo to local repo on iMac
 + Configured Git on my iMac
 + Updated nav bar on each HTML page
++ Created a markdown.md file and completed the configuration excerise